1993 Australian federal election

-The 1993 Australian federal election was held on 13 March 1993 to determine the members of the 37th Parliament of Australia.
+A federal election was held in Australia on 13 March 1993 to determine the members of the 37th Parliament of Australia.
 All 147 seats of the Australian House of Representatives and 40 seats of the 76-seat Australian Senate were up for election.
-The incumbent government of the centre-left Australian Labor Party led by Paul Keating, the Prime Minister of Australia, was re-elected to a fifth term, defeating the centre-right Liberal/National Coalition led by Opposition Leader John Hewson of the Liberal Party of Australia, and coalition partner Tim Fischer of the National Party of Australia.
+The incumbent government of the centre-left Australian Labor Party led by Paul Keating, the prime minister of Australia, was re-elected to a fifth term, defeating the centre-right Liberal/National Coalition led by Opposition Leader John Hewson of the Liberal Party of Australia, and coalition partner Tim Fischer of the National Party of Australia.
 This was the first, and to date only, time the Labor Party won a fifth consecutive election.

 The result was considered an upset, as opinion polls had predicted a Coalition win.
 In his victory speech, Keating would famously describe the result as "the sweetest victory of all".
-The Coalition's loss was attributed to the unpopularity of Hewson and his economic policy, popularly known as Fightback!, with the set piece being the majorly divisive Goods and Services Tax (GST).
+The Coalition's loss was attributed to the unpopularity of Hewson and his economic policy, popularly known as Fightback!, with the set piece being the divisive Goods and Services Tax (GST).
+This was the first of two elections fought mainly on the question of the GST, the second being two elections later in 1998.

 This would be the last time that the Labor Party won a majority at the federal level until the 2007 election as the next four elections would produce Coalition victories.
 It also remains the only time that the Liberal Party was led by a leader who previously had no experience as a minister.